lwjohnst86/prodigen/templates/README.md

 files should be run, what the different files do, and what to do if the directory is outside of Luke's computer system.

-The files created by `prodigen` use the following programs:
+The files created by `prodigen.sh` use the following programs:

 * GNU Make (automating executing file scripts)
 * \LaTeX\ (\TeX Live, Mik\TeX, etc.; reproducible manuscript)